BSRV1987/GenAI/README.md

 # OPENAI Costs :

-Billing is made per api call and the number of tokens the input text is broken down into. <br>
+Billing is made per api call on the model we use and the number of tokens the input text is broken down into. <br>
 For example : This solutions has had 8 api calls with a total of 98,541 tokens and costs 0.05$

 # Output from the code published in the repo